mozilla-mobile/mozilla-vpn-client/tests/qml/README.md

 * See the github workflow for steps to build, not much to it, just make sure you have the right qmake call.
 * You don't need to rerun `make` inbetween changes to `tst_*.qml` files.
+* I needed to make a property alias at a top level object to reference more nested things in the tests.
+There may be a better way where we're not cluttering up production code because of testing needs.

-* It can be a struggle to get the thing you want to import imported.
+It can be a struggle to get the thing you want to import imported.
 Don't struggle alone, ask for help.
 Hopefully it's just figuring out the right combination of:
   * the .qrc files under `/src/ui`
   * the `qmldir`s
   * the RESOURCSE in `qml.pro`
   * the engine imports in `main.cpp`

-* I have made property aliases at top level of objects to reference more nested things in the tests.
-There may be a better way where we're not cluttering up production code because of testing needs.
-If so, let me know / make a PR.
+Use `export QML_IMPORT_TRACE=1` before running your tests to get extra helpful informaiton.

+As an example, under `/src/ui` there is a `ui.qrc`.
+That file lists the prefix as `ui` and points to a qmldir file `src/ui/qmldir`.
+The qmldir file lists `Main` and points to `src/ui/main.qml`.
+In `qml.pro` I have `...src/ui.qrc` as a `RESOURCE`; in `main.cpp` I import `engine->addImportPath("qrc:///");` because that pulls in the qmldir `src/ui/qmldir`.
+Lastly I can then do `import ui 0.1` in my `test_mainWindow.qml` and I can make a `Main` window.